ioBroker/ioBroker.docs/docs/en/community/docmarkdown.md

 > This is a quote> In a list.

-To use a code block in a list item, it must be indented *twice* - 8 spaces or two tabs:
+To use a code block in a list item, it has to be indented *twice* - 8 spaces or two tabs:

     * A list item with a code example: